Local officials to Omahans: Don't crowd into big-box stores

 Sarpy reported two new cases Sunday, bringing its total to 13.

 Four of the people with the virus had direct contact with a known case of COVID-19, two cases are travel-related and one involves community spread.
-The Health Department’s epidemiologists are investigating the other two cases.
-One person is hospitalized.
+The Health Department’s epidemiologists are investigating the two other cases.
+One person listed as a new case is hospitalized.

 Pour said more tests for the virus are being conducted in the county, and she expected more positives to result.
 She also noted that Douglas County has enough hospital beds and ventilators to handle more COVID-19 cases.

 Hospitals in Douglas County still have 620 available beds that can handle coronavirus cases, Pour said.
-And of the 264 ventilators available at hospitals, she said, only 57 are being used — about 22 percent.
+And of the 264 ventilators available at hospitals, she said, only 57 are being used.

 This weekend, Stothert said, she visited the Target near 120th and L Streets and the Trader Joe’s at One Pacific Place.
 Both stores, she said, were taking steps to limit public interaction.
 Signs near the cash registers at Target instructed shoppers to stand 6 feet apart.
 A Trader Joe’s employee was handing out disinfectant wipes at the entrance.